List of University of West Florida people

 The official list of notable alumni and faculty of the University of West Florida.

 The University of West Florida, also known as West Florida and UWF, is a mid-sized public university located in Pensacola, Florida, United States.
-The university enrolls approximately 12,000 students as of Fall 2009.
+The university enrolled approximately 12,000 students as of the fall of 2009.

 UWF is a member institution of the State University System of Florida.
 It is a doctoral/research university, specializing in engineering and the humanities.
 Its mascot is an Argonaut, and its logo is the chambered nautilus.